gmx-io/gmx-synthetics/README.md

 - Orders can become frozen

-- Ensure only the GMX handlers can call the afterOrderExecution, afterOrderCancellation and afterOrderFrozen callback functions
+- Ensure only handlers with the CONTROLLER role can call the afterOrderExecution, afterOrderCancellation and afterOrderFrozen callback functions

 - Ensure only the correct order execution can call callback functions